rickvdbosch/aswa-example02/README.md

-# aswa-example02
+# Azure Static Web Apps - .NET Example

-Azure Static Web App .NET example
+Again, the name says it all, doesn't it 🤓